-ACS 597, Outdoor Sound Propagation (new number will be ACS 533)
+ACS 533, Outdoor Sound Propagation

 This course will cover a variety of outdoor sound scenarios, but a majority will focus on propagation near the ground.
 Topics include: effects of realistic ground surfaces; temperature gradients; atmospheric turbulence; propagation over barriers and terrain, and computational methods for outdoor sound.